codebytes/codebytes.github.io/_posts/2023-03-31-customizing-marp.md

 ## Inline CSS

 Another thing I've done is add inline css to my slides.
-I've also enabled html tags in my slides, so I can use divs and classes besides the standard markdown syntax.
+I've also enabled html tags in my slides, so I can use divs and classes besides the standard MarkDown syntax.
 To do this, you can use the following syntax in your frontmatter.

 ```css
 ---